Daniel-Wiedemann/luckydip/README.md

 ## Luckydip - a small simple random number generator

+You will find the website here: https://luckydip.netlify.app/

 You have following options

 -   only one random number
 -   random number between a given amount and range
 -   lottery 6 of 49
 -   eurojackpot

 ## Getting Started